morcibacsi/PSAVanCanBridge/readme.md

 - ISO-fakra aerial antenna converter
 - PSA VAN-CAN protocol bridge hardware

-I built a ìshieldî for the ESP32 dev board where I integrated the CAN bus transceivers and the TSS463C VAN controller onto one board.
+I built a ‚Äúshield‚Äù for the ESP32 dev board where I integrated the CAN bus transceivers and the TSS463C VAN controller onto one board.
 The KiCad project files can be found in [this repository][psavancanbridgehw].

 ![components](https://github.com/morcibacsi/PSAVanCanBridge/raw/master/images/components.png)